nrobinson2000/linux-blade/README.md

 - Use the Cinnamon 64-bit edition.

-- At the time of writing Linux Mint 19 "Tara" is the latest version.
+- At the time of writing Linux Mint 19.2 "Tina" is the latest version.

-- You can download it here: [https://linuxmint.com/edition.php?id=254](https://linuxmint.com/edition.php?id=254)
+- You can download it here: <https://linuxmint.com/download.php>

 #### Write the ISO the USB Flash Drive

-- If you need to download an ISO writer you can use [Etcher](https://etcher.io/).
+- If you need to download an ISO writer you can use [Etcher](https://www.balena.io/etcher/).

-## Step 2: Install the Razer BIOS Update
+## Step 2: Install the Razer BIOS Update (Might not be necessary)

 #### You will need to update the BIOS on the Blade so the trackpad will work in Linux.